raulpy271/library-to-manipulate-canvas/README.md

 # Lib to manipulate the canvas

 This is a simple JS library that manipulate the pixels of the canvas and apply filters to it.

+### Manipulate pixels

-The lib is very light and use pure JS, so you can use in the browser without nodeJS only calling `<script src="src/ManImageCan.js"></script>`.
+The lib is very light and use pure JS, so you can use in the browser without nodeJS only calling `<script src="/loadInWindow.js"></script>` in your html.

 ## How to use

-### Manipulate pixels

 ```javascript